mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 Motivation: Human perception does not process the entire scene at once; instead, humans focus attention selectively, acquire more information if required guiding the eye, and combine information from different fixations.

 Attention tries to mimic that: sequential integration of processed information pieces that belong to different parts of the input.
-That is achieved with **Transformers**.
+That can be achieved with a combination of CNNs and RNNs, and in the last years, a new architecture that uses attention without RNNs has appeared: the **Transformers**.
 The original paper is in the `literature/` folder, and linked here: [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

 Attention was a huge step in sequence-to-sequence models, like the machine translation models.
-The overperformed anything that we had beforehand.
+They overperformed anything that we had beforehand.

 ### 7.1 Sequence to Sequence Models